lizmat/articles/rakuast-for-early-adopters-1.md

 ```
 Note that this is slightly more complex than the initial example.
 But you hopefully see that that's because this is now wrapped as an expression in a statement, which is part of a statement list.
 And the double quoted string hasn't been flattened yet.

-And it should also be noted that this functionality depends on the "Raku" grammar, which does not yet support all Raku Programming Language functionality yet.
+And it should also be noted that this functionality depends on the "Raku" grammar, which does not yet support all Raku Programming Language functionality.
 So in some cases, it may still not do what you hoped it would do.

 Conclusion
 ----------